asagotra/arunsagotra.github.io/_pages/about.md

 layout: page
 title: About
 permalink: /about/
-education: Ph.D. in Computational Materials Science and Engineering (University of New South Wales, Sydney)
+description: Ph.D. in Computational Materials Science and Engineering (University of New South Wales, Sydney)
 ---
 <!--
 ### Write to me